Services Provided By The Practice

 Parents are invited to bring their pre-school child to this clinic for their booster immunisations.
 The clinic is fully facilitated by the health visitors.
 Parents are strongly encouraged to attend this clinic to ensure that their child is protected from a variety of ailments to which they can become exposed once they start school.

 The doctor refers patients to this clinic for appropriate education, advice and supervision of treatment.
 Patients also attend this clinic when they are due for Asthma Medication Review which is usually when their authorised repeat medication has expired.

 Minor surgery is provided by Dr McClune.
 Patients may self-refer to this clinic for cauterisation of warts.
 The practice also provides Minor Surgery as an Enhanced Service.
 Under this service, patients can be referred for joint injections so appointments can only be obtained via Dr McClune or one of the other GPs.

-Wednesday, Thursday and Friday mornings - 9.00 to 10.00am.
 Patients diagnosed with hypertension are referred to this clinic by the GPs so that their condition can be carefully monitored.
 The nurse will check blood pressure, compliance with medication, discuss lifestyle issues and take any necessary blood samples.